Updated: 4 days ago

 All of this isn’t to say that an elopement must only include the bride and groom, though.
 You can still invite a couple of your closest family members and friends, too.
 Maybe you’d like to have them present at the ceremony, or you’d like them to join you at your quiet, celebratory dinner.
 Either way, the smaller wedding offers you the opportunity to have your romantic day the way you want it.

-There of course can be a disadvantage to the elopement or micro wedding...you may encounter pushback from friends or family.
+There of course can be a disadvantage to the elopement or micro wedding...you may encounter pushback from friends or family who want you to postpone until everything settles down.
 You have to be really confident that this is the right decision for you, otherwise you may start feeling guilty about the people who are upset by your choice.
 It’s absolutely not something that should stop you from having a micro wedding, but it is something to be aware of.

 One suggestion is if you choose a venue that specialises in micro weddings so you simply cannot invite everybody because your venue only hosts 20 guests!
 That can take the sting out of it.
 So the people you don’t invite will not feel offended – they will understand that this is what you have chosen and should be happy for you.
 For those that celebrate with you, they will enjoy a really special and personal day.

-Speaking of doing things your way, a small wedding party also affords you the opportunity to go wherever you’d like.
+Speaking of doing things your way, a small wedding party can afford you the opportunity to go wherever you’d like.

 Do the two of you enjoy the idea of a sunny beach ceremony on the sand?
 Or maybe you prefer the bright lights of the city, or an open landscape surrounded by mountains.
-Either way, your micro wedding is totally customisable in both size and location.
+Either way, your micro wedding can be customisable in both size and location.

 So how do you infuse your wedding with all the romance but none of the fuss?